Danieldnv/portfolio_english/README.md

 [Click here to access the code](https://github.com/Danieldnv/portfolio_english/blob/main/codes/animated_plot_portfolio.R)

 # Closing prices of Tesla and Apple stocks
 Utilizing the "yfinance" library, I collected information about Tesla and Apple stocks through Yahoo Finance's APIs.
-From the obtained data, I separated the closing prices and generated a visual representation, illustrating, for both stocks, the main impact of the COVID-19 pandemic on the prices and the highest price of both stocks between 01/01/2019 and 10/01/2024.
+From the obtained data, I separated the closing prices and generated a visual representation, illustrating, for both stocks, the main impact of the COVID-19 pandemic on the prices, and the highest price between 01/01/2019 and 10/01/2024
 It can be observed that, despite a significant drop during COVID-19, the prices of both stocks demonstrated a strong recovery.

 <p align="center">